The Saltaire Village Website, World Heritage Site

 Brass plaque (St Pauls Shipley) inscribing the name of Herbert O'Donnell.

-Herbert had an older brother, John, who also lost his life through serving in South Africa, and a younger brother, Gordon, who survived World War One.
+Herbert had an older brother, John, who also lost his life through serving in South Africa, and two younger brothers, Harold and Gordon, who survived World War One.

 Herbert is remembered on a brass plaque inside St Paul’s church in Shipley.